 Charlotte: I object to any cliches which talk about how women "carry life" as some of us have fertility issues and/or don't feel comfortable with the idea of using a donor within a same-sex relationship.

 And a few messages for everyone on IWD:

 Natasha: I like Caitlin Moran’s theory that feminism is like a patchwork quilt and we each have our square.
 Sometimes the sheer scale of sexism and misogyny can feel too overwhelming to tackle, but if we all do our bit in whatever way we are able then we create something massive.

 Rachel: The cost of living crisis will push more people into making impossible choices between food, heating, nappies or other essentials, and menstrual supplies.
-You can make a massive difference today by making a donation – which, between 8th and 15th March, will be doubled by The Big Give.
-So a tenner today, which would usually cover 4 packs of tampons will be doubled to 8.
-So even more bloody good periods.
-Donate here – thank you so bloody much!
+You can make a massive difference today by making a donation to Bloody Good Period - thank you so bloody much!

 Check out our International Women's Day clothing here.
 Every purchase includes a donation to an inspiring women's charity.